 How long do I have to complete my degree from the time I start?

-Students must complete their degree program within five years of starting GU (all programs).
+Students must complete their Master of Science in Nursing (MSN) degree program within five years of starting GU (all tracks).

 Is there a minimum GPA requirement to graduate?